kmcd/codecast/01_command_line/script.md

      -l
      Show the files with matching lines.
      "extends .*Helper"
-   Match the regular expression for lines matching “extends” + a single space + zero or more characters + “Helper”.
+   Match the regular expression for lines matching "extends" + a single space + zero or more characters + "Helper".
      {}
      The placeholder for the filename found by find.
      \;
     Terminate the command after -exec.
-Because this is a Unix command, you might want to pipe the results of this into another command, and the find command has to know when the “exec” is done.
+Because this is a Unix command, you might want to pipe the results of this into another command, and the find command has to know when the "exec" is done.
    Wow, that’s a lot of bang for the buck in a compact syntax.
 Which is, of course, the point.
 Just to prove that many ways exist to do everything on a Unix command line, here is an alternative version that produces the same results, using the xargs command:
        $ find . -name *Helper.java | xargs grep -l "extends .*Helper"
        ./src/java/org/sample/logic/DocumentHelper.java